beckettloose/.dotfiles/README.md

 Directories in the root of this repository are known as 'modules'.
 A module is the most granular unit of control when choosing which files are stowed on a given system.
 All files and directories inside a module are symlinked to the current user's home folder.
 Files may have conflicting names, as long as they are in different modules that are never stowed simultaneously (see my `.zsh_platform` implementation).

-To stow the appropriate files for your system, run the corresponding shell script.
+To stow the appropriate files for your system, set the environment variable `DOTFILES_STOW_FOLDERS` to a comma-separated list of the modules you wish to install.
+Then, run the `install` script.
 If stow finds that any of the files already exist (e.g. your old zsh configuration), it will not overwrite them with the files from the repo.
-In this case, you should move the conflicting file elsewhere and run the shell script again.
+In this case, you should move the conflicting file elsewhere (`.zshrc -> .zshrc.bak`) and run the shell script again.

 If you use any of the scripts, you may need to modify the dotfiles directory so that the scripts know where your modules are stored.
 By default it is `~/.dotfiles`, but this may differ depending on where you choose to clone the repo.